kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Limitations

-The metric gateway setup is based on the following assumptions:
+The metric agent setup is based on the following assumptions:

-- The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1 GiB memory.
+- The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1.2 GiB memory.
-- Batching is enabled, and a batch contains up to 512 metrics/batch.
+- Batching is enabled, and a batch contains up to 1024 metrics/batch.
 - A destination can be unavailable for up to 5 minutes without direct loss of metric data.
-- An average metric consists of 7 attributes with 64 character length.
+- An average metric consists of 20 metric data point and 10 label.
+- Max sample limit configured to 50.000 metric data point per scrape loop

 This leads to the following limitations:

 ### Throughput

-The maximum throughput is 4200 metric/sec ~= 15.000.000 metrics/hour.
+The maximum throughput is 14K metric data point/sec ~= 50.000.000 metric data point/hour.
 If more data must be ingested, it can be refused.
+When a metric data endpoint emmit more than 50.000 metric data point per scrape loop, entire data will be refused by the agent.

 ### Unavailability of output